Carl Arp

-Carl Arp (3 January 1867 – 6 January 1913) was a German landscape painter.
+Carl Arp (3 January 1867 – 6 January 1913) was a German landscape painter born in Kiel.
+He taught in Weimar and had exhibitions in Munich, Berlin, Kiel, Jena and Düsseldorf.
 He is best known as a founding member of the Schleswig-Holsteinische Kunstgenossenschaft and representative of the Weimar Saxon-Grand Ducal Art School (Grossherzoglich-Sächsische Kunstschule Weimar).
 Subsequent to his studies there under Theodor Hagen and Leopold von Kalckreuth, he spent several years in Italy.
 Carl Arp is viewed as one of the main representatives of the "en plein air" style of landscape painting.

-Arp was born in Kiel, where he taught in Kiel; he also taught in Weimar, and had exhibitions in Munich, Berlin and Düsseldorf.
-His works are exhibited in museums in Kiel, Danzig und Weimar.
-During the second world war, the SS Cap Tafelneh, sunk by German planes at Dunkirk and salvaged by the German navy, was named after him.